Boy with cerebral palsy walks again with support from Baylor student charity

 He was strapped into a walker with multiple joints and wheels as he moved along.
 For most classmates of the 9-year-old, it was the first time they had seen him out of a wheelchair.

-“At school, a lot of kids stood aside and cheered him on,” said Cameron’s mother, Jessica Montez.
+“At school, a lot of kids stood aside and cheered him on,” Cameron’s mother, Jessica Montez, said.
 “He was so proud, he was practically marching in.”

 For Cameron, who has had cerebral palsy all his life, the walker will be a turning point in his development and mobility, Montez said.
 And the family has a Baylor University student charity to thank for making it happen.